ronnyml/snowplow-wiki/setup-guide/4-setup-alternative-data-stores/elasticsearch/Kinesis-Elasticsearch-Sink-Setup.md

 The sink is configured using a HOCON file.
 These are the fields:

 * `source`: Change this from "kinesis" to "stdin" to get input from stdin rather than Kinesis.
-You can pipe in the output of [Scala Kinesis Enrich][scala-kinesis-enrich].
+You can pipe in the output of [Stream Enrich][stream-enrich].
 * `sink.good`: Where to write good events. "elasticsearch" or "stdout".
 * `sink.bad`: Where to write error JSONs for bad events. "kinesis" or "stderr" (or "none" to ignore bad events).
 * `aws.access-key` and `aws.secret-key`: Change these to your AWS credentials.
 You can alternatively leave them as "default", in which case the [DefaultAWSCredentialsProviderChain][DefaultAWSCredentialsProviderChain] will be used.